Healing Trauma: Advances in PTSD Treatment for Healthcare Workers and First Responders

 PTSD develops after exposure to traumatic events, such as witnessing death, severe injury, or life-threatening emergencies.
 Healthcare workers and first responders are at high risk because their jobs regularly expose them to such events.
 Symptoms include flashbacks, nightmares, anxiety, and emotional numbness, which can affect their personal and professional lives.

 The stigma around mental health in these professions often prevents individuals from seeking help.
-Many fear appearing weak or jeopardizing their careers.
+Many fears appearing weak or jeopardizing their careers.
 Recognizing PTSD as a common and treatable condition is the first step toward healing.

 Integrative Psychiatry: A Holistic Approach